 I’m currently chair of the Department of Political Science and Public Administration at Roosevelt University in downtown Chicago.
 I earned my PhD in Political Science at the University of Pennsylvania in Philadelphia in 2010.
 My book, Dissent and Revolution in a Digital Age: Social Media, Blogging and Activism in Egypt — focused on the use of digital media by Egyptian opposition movements.
 I spent a year and a half in Cairo, Egypt between 2006 and 2011 doing interviews with activists, journalists and students for that project.
 My academic work has been published in the International Journal of Middle East Studies, Middle East Policy, Arab Media & Society and Politique Etrangèr, and I’ve published op-eds with NPR.org, the Christian Science Monitor, the Daily News Egypt, the Philadelphia Citypaper, the Philadelphia Inquirer and more.
-I’m currently at work on a book-length project on social media and public diplomacy in the Middle East, and writing articles on Jordanian blogging and geopolitics.
-I’m also collaborating with Babak Rahimi of UCSD on an edited volume on social media in Iran, which is under contract with SUNY press.
+I’m currently at work on a book-length project on American foreign policy in the Persian Gulf.

 Outside of the classroom, you can probably catch me at a baseball game, writing op-eds, playing Texas Hold ‘Em, making stews, seeing a concert, toying with my fantasy baseball teams, riding my bike around town, galavanting around the world, or spending my spare money on food with my amazing wife, partner and inspiration, Sheerine Alemzadeh.